baseeryousufzai/ePortfolio/index.md

 a better appreciation for how they function.

 ## Education

-Lassonde School of Engineering, Electrical Engineering B.Eng 2018 - 2023, 3.0/4.0 GPA
+- Lassonde School of Engineering, Electrical Engineering B.Eng 2023, 3.0/4.0 GPA

 ## Work Experience
-1. Kumon Canada - Grading Table Lead - August 2015 - June 2018
+**1. Kumon Canada - Grading Table Lead** - _August 2015 - June 2018_
    - Grading student work and supervising coworkers during classroom hours.
    - Co-produced and presented two training modules to staff about grading policies and in-class protocols to reduce mistakes made   during in-class grading.

-2. Research at York (RAY) - Engineering Education Research Assistant - July 2020 - September 2020
+**2. Research at York (RAY) - Engineering Education Research Assistant** - _July 2020 - September 2020_
     - Developed an Excel sheet on threshold and mathematical concepts related to 1st and 2nd year in the engineering curricula at York  University, for instructor use.
     - Conducted literature review on concepts related to engineering education (i.e. Lateral thinking, transformative topics, etc).